MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-resources.md

 1. Browse to **Identity governance** > **Entitlement management** > **Access package**.

-1. On the **Access packages** page open the access package you want to check catalog for resources for.
+1. On the **Access packages** page open the access package you want to check to ensure that its catalog has the necessary resources.

 1. In the left menu, select **Catalog** and then open the catalog.